 2013: Michael Cox Jr, James Madison University and Anna Grishaw, Sewanee University

 2009: Josh Duncan, Virginia Community College Transfer Program

 2006: Steven Richard Day, Virginia Polytech Institute

 2005: Katie Higgins, Blue Ridge Community College Transfer Program

-To support VS Scholarship please make a donation.
+To support Virginia Smiles Scholarship please make a donation.